Lie Groupoids and Differentiable Stacks: Equivalences

 Given two generalized maps $\psi/\phi:G\dashto G'$, $\psi'/\phi':G'\dashto G''$, their {\bf composition} is defined as $\psi'\psi''/\phi''\phi$, where $\phi'':K\xto\sim H$ and $\psi':K\to H'$ are such that the square below commutes up to isomorphism.

 We can take as $K$ the homotopy pullback $H\tilde\times_{G'} H'$, and any other choice will lead to an equivalent fraction (cf. \ref{universal.property.homotopy.pullback}, \ref{pbequiva}).
 With this composition we get a well-defined category of Lie groupoids and generalized maps.
-Given a Lie groupoid $G\toto M$, we define its underlying {\bf orbispace} $[M/G]$ as the object it defines in this category.
+Given a Lie groupoid $G\toto M$, we define its underlying {\bf differentiable stack} $[M/G]$ as the object it defines in this category.

-Maps of orbispaces $[M/G] \to [M'/G']$ are, by definition, generalized maps of Lie groupoids $G\dashto G'$.
+Maps of differentiable stacks $[M/G] \to [M'/G']$ are, by definition, generalized maps of Lie groupoids $G\dashto G'$.
 Such a map induces a map between the orbit spaces and maps between the normal representations (cf. \ref{charequi}).
 We can think of $[M/G]$ as the topological space $M/G$ with some smooth data attached.

-\begin{example} We can identify manifolds with their unit groupoids and their underlying orbispaces.
-This way we can see the category of orbispaces as an extension of that of manifolds (cf. \ref{example.generalize.maps}).
+\begin{example} We can identify manifolds with their unit groupoids and their underlying differentiable stacks.
+This way we can see the category of differentiable stacks as an extension of that of manifolds (cf. \ref{example.generalize.maps}).
 The same happens with orbifolds.
-We can actually define orbifolds as the underlying orbispaces to certain Lie groupoids (proper with finite isotropy). \end{example}
+We can actually define orbifolds as the underlying differentiable stacks to certain Lie groupoids (proper with finite isotropy). \end{example}

-\begin{remark} The construction of the category of orbispaces from that of Lie groupoids can be framed into the theory of localization and calculus of fractions (see eg. \cite[\S 7.1]{ks}).
-The category $\{\text{Orbispaces}\}$ is obtained from $\{\text{Lie Groupoids}\}/_{\simeq}$ by formally inverting the weak equivalences.
+\begin{remark} The construction of the category of differentiable stacks from that of Lie groupoids can be framed into the theory of localization and calculus of fractions (see eg. \cite[\S 7.1]{ks}).
+The category $\{\text{differentiable stacks}\}$ is obtained from $\{\text{Lie Groupoids}\}/_{\simeq}$ by formally inverting the Morita maps.
 The description of the maps as fractions $\psi/\phi$ is a consequence of the general theory, once it is proved that the class of maps we are inverting is a left multiplicative system (cf. \ref{wesatura} and \ref{pbequiva}). \end{remark}

-According to \ref{wesatura} weak equivalences are {\it saturated} (cf. \cite[\S7.1]{ks}), and thus a generalized map $\psi/\phi$ is invertible if and only if $\psi$ is a weak equivalence.
-In other words, two Lie groupoids are equivalent $G\sim G'$ if and only if their orbispaces are isomorphic $[M/G]\cong [M'/G']$.
+According to \ref{wesatura} Morita maps are {\it saturated} (cf. \cite[\S7.1]{ks}), and thus a generalized map $\psi/\phi$ is invertible if and only if $\psi$ is Morita.
+In other words, two Lie groupoids are equivalent $G\sim G'$ if and only if their differentiable stacks are isomorphic $[M/G]\cong [M'/G']$.
 Of course, this can also be proved directly.